 No, the program will focus exclusively on electricity.

-Yes, any account currently on basic service that is not enrolled with a TPS is eligible and will be automatically enrolled unless they choose to opt out.
+Yes, any account currently on basic service that is not enrolled with a third party supplier is eligible and will be automatically enrolled unless they choose to opt out.

 The consultant has extensive knowledge of how utility tariff rates are determined, and as such, structured a term with the goal of providing annual savings throughout the term of the contract.